-The true story of one man’s survival of abuse at the hands of a most dangerous type – priests without belief
+The true story of one man’s survival of abuse.

 James Miller grew up in Newcastle and attended St Pius X secondary College from 1978.
 A keen surfer and gifted academically, he soon drew the attentions of Principal Father Brennan and deputy Father Helferty.
 Aided by his deputy, Brennan wields his authority to find many occasions to see James alone and sexually abuse him, transforming James’s naturally sunny easy-going disposition into one wracked with self-loathing and shame.

 Confused and bewildered by what is happening, James begins drinking and secretly self-harming.
 The influence of the Catholic Church and Father Brennan within the local community is such that James is unable to escape him, even after a decade in Sydney where his marriage crumbled.
 His wife and young daughter moved back to Newcastle and James followed.
 His final plan to help himself is to become so successful that he can move away from Newcastle and out of the clutches of the predatory men.
 He joins prestigious chambers in Sydney as a barrister.
 However, his internal life is a wreck.
 Terrified that someone will find out his secret shame, he develops a deep-seated paranoia and a serious substance abuse problem.